quicwg/multipath/draft-ietf-quic-multipath.md

 - PATH_ABANDON frame for the receiver side to abandon the path (see {{path-abandon-frame}})
-- PATH_STATUS frames to express a preference in path usage (see {{path-status-frame}}
+- PATH_STATUS frame to express a preference in path usage (see {{path-status-frame}}

 All the new frames are sent in 1-RTT packets {{QUIC-TRANSPORT}}.